10 Best Jobs In The World

 The Australian Outback isn’t for the fainthearted.
 The vast arid interior of the country of kangaroos is a land of rough terrains- funnel web spiders, and deadly drop bears.
 But for adventurers it’s a dream come true.

 Outback adventurers protect wildlife, help the 690,000 strong local population and travel the area taking in the stunning sites.
 On top of the amazing new experiences, this job nets about $67,000 a year.

 5) Ice-Cream Tasters

 Some people in this world are actually paid to eat ice cream.
 Apart from spoonfuls of colorful delight, ice cream tasters bank in some serious cash.
-As much as $53,000 a year in fact, but ice cream tasters need more than eclectic taste buds and quality control skills, they need a Bachelors of Science degree in dairy science or food science.
+As much as $53,000 a year in fact, but ice cream tasters need more than eclectic taste buds and quality control skills.
+They need a Bachelors of Science degree in dairy science or food science.
+A degree for food!

 By all accounts, ice cream tasting seems to be less dangerous than chocolate tasting, especially when you consider that the professional ice cream taster John Harrison has tasted, in his 30 year long career, about 60 different flavors every day for a total of about 200 million gallons of ice cream.

 The fact that he is still alive would no doubt be a miracle if we didn’t know that he doesn’t actually ingest all of the ice cream he eats.

 Lego is one of the most popular toys in the world, and then Denmark-based company behind it wants to keep it that way, hence Lego sculptors.